rigoudyg/climaf/doc/scripts.rst

-    - or let CliMAF do the variable selection upstream; in that case, the script must be able to identify which is the NetCDF variable it should work on (i.e. letting apart coordinate variables)
+    - or let CliMAF do the variable selection upstream; in that case, the script must be able to identify which is the NetCDF variable it should work on (i.e. to let apart coordinate variables)

 **Aliasing and re-scaling**